miklevin/MikeLev.in/_posts/2025-03-28-future-proof-seo-nix.md

 ### Authenticity in Technical Content Creation

 I will show up in your research.
 I am aware of that fact.
 That doesn't disqualify what you found here so much as validate it.
 I am not trying to trick you or mislead you nor even make money off of you.
 This Pipulate thing I'm talking about is a free and open source software project I use to keep my skills sharp and to have secret weapons at work.
-It just so happens to have unlimited additional utility I think the world may be interested in, and it's the fourth circle of my Ikagai — what the world needs.
+It just so happens to have unlimited additional utility I think the world may be interested in, and it's the fourth circle of my Ikigai — what the world needs.
 That is my hope.

 ### Recognizing Technological Paradigm Shifts